 These steps have been taken to enable us to:

-- provide adequate protection for whistleblowers.
+Provide adequate protection for whistle-blowers.

-Risk and compliance
+Risk and Compliance

 Group Chief Executive

-Irwin Mitchell LLP
+Irwin Mitchell Group

 Download a copy of this statement (PDF)